Chapter 4

 and particles, radiated linearly along both axes of the black

-disks, are the most energetic processes we
+the most energetic processes we observe in the

 *) The energy of the jets is partly drawn

-from the rotational energy of the black hole (§4.4, part " Penrose
+from the rotational energy of the black hole (§4.4, part "Penrose

-process ").
-However, the
+process").
+However, the rotational

-rotational energy of a black hole is continuously supplemented
+energy of a black hole is continuously supplemented

-by the accretion of the co-rotating gas, which brings
+by the accretion of the co-rotating gas, which brings the angular

-the momentum.
-The accreting mass can store
+momentum.
+The accreting mass can store almost

-around the black hole.
+the black hole.
 And this huge energy can then be pumped

 from there via the accretion disk to the kinetic energy of the